How to calculate the ROI and benefits of procurement automation software

-You understand the benefits of procurement automation.
+You understand the benefits of better procurement workflows for processes like procure-to-pay automation.
 You’ve convinced your boss that it’s worth looking into.
 Now, how are you going to convince your finance department?
 Writing a business case is hard, but we’re here to help you crunch the numbers.

 Get started: The big picture